Analysis | Rob Portman reflects on his decision to retire from the Senate

 Portman began his Washington career at a law firm in the mid-1980s.
 He served for two years in the first Bush White House before returning to his hometown of Cincinnati.
 When a House seat opened up in 1993, he ran in a special election and won.
 He spent a dozen years in the House, a serious and studious legislator.

-The second Bush to serve as president tapped Portman to become U.S. trade representative and later as director of the Office of Management and Budget.
+The second Bush to serve as president tapped Portman to become U.S. trade representative and later director of the Office of Management and Budget.
 Portman returned home to Ohio before Bush left office.
-When fellow-Republican George Voinovich, a no-nonsense politician, announced he would not seek reelection to the Senate in 2010, Portman ran for that seat and won.
+When fellow Republican George Voinovich, a no-nonsense politician, announced he would not seek reelection to the Senate in 2010, Portman ran for that seat and won.
 He was reelected in 2016, defeating former Democratic governor Ted Strickland by 21 points when Trump was winning the state by 8 points.

-He has long focused on tax, trade and budgetary issues, and more recently on such problems as the opioid crisis that devastated his and other states.
+Portman has long focused on tax, trade and budgetary issues, and more recently on such problems as the opioid crisis that devastated his and other states.
 During the past four years, he kept his head down, avoiding drawing the ire of a vengeful president.

 He tried to concentrate on day-to-day legislating at a time of crisis for the country.
 Portman believes that was the right course for him and said he was able to make progress on issues of importance.
-“I was pleased that he [Trump] signed 82 of my bills into law and it was important to have a relationship with the administration in order to do that,” he said.
+“I was pleased that [Trump] signed 82 of my bills into law and it was important to have a relationship with the administration in order to do that,” he said.
 “I couldn’t have had 82 bills signed into law if I didn’t have a relationship.
 But yeah, I was put on the spot more than I would have liked.”

 That is a mild way to describe the cost of maintaining a relationship with Trump.
-When Portman differed with the president, he chose not make waves.
+When Portman differed with the president, he chose not to make waves.

 To some people, including some Republicans, Portman proved a major disappointment for not showing more backbone and speaking out forcefully against a president who trampled norms and threatened institutions.